 Scratch-building is one of the most fun and challenging aspects of modeling.
 Yet, it's also one of the most feared for those who just don't know where to start.
-I thought I would begin by simple aspects and tools that make the job easier.
+I thought I would begin with some thoughts and tools that make the job easier.
 A review of specialty tools can be found on another page.

 Of course, to do this you need some styrene.
 There are 2 main sources for modeling-type styrene: Evergreen and Plastruct.
 Personally, I prefer Evergreen for their selection and accuracy of the parts.
 Plastruct parts can be a little rough, but they do offer some neat shapes/structures like ladders and stairs.
 However, you can also buy signage at a hardware store if you want big, thick, cheap styrene sheets.
 So, here are a few shapes/suggestions: